-Information regarding the New Mountain Finance Entities' boards of directors is set forth below.
-The directors have been divided into two groups - independent directors and interested directors.
-Interested directors are "interested persons" of the New Mountain Finance Entities as defined in Section 2(a)(19) of the 1940 Act.
+Information regarding our board of directors is set forth below.
+The directors have been divided into two groups-independent directors and interested directors.
+Interested directors are "interested persons" of NMFC as defined in Section 2(a)(19) of the 1940 Act.
 The address for each director is c/o New Mountain Finance Corporation, 787 Seventh Avenue, 48th Floor, New York, New York 10019.